 I tried the Lean and Clean diet for a week and based on the calorie calculator, I needed the 1,800-calorie plan.
 For my special request, I opted for no-dairy and no-mayo options and also added a Burn juice to help lose excess weight.
 The sign-up process was easy, the information on the website was clear, and I didn’t encounter any hiccups.
 I also chose PM delivery so I wouldn’t encounter delays in case I need to leave the house early in the morning.
 Since I run my own business, I operate on a flexible schedule, but I make sure I get to work out three times a week.

 I liked the meals that I received because there was always variety.
 The protein I had were either fish and chicken, and not once did I feel like I was getting sick of the taste—I actually enjoyed the dishes.
 I thought I would feel hungry, but to my surprise, I’d always feel satisfied after a meal.

 The Burn juice was great.
 It tasted good and it kept me alert.
 On some days, I would use it as a pre-workout drink.
-When it comes to the weight loss bit, I feel like the first five days were not enough to give a proper feedback.
+When it came to the weight loss bit, I felt like the first five days were not enough to give proper feedback.
 But I definitely felt better that I was able to let go of beef for a few days, I even felt like I had more energy.

 What he tried: Performance Meal Plan, 1,800 calories and a Burn Boost juice